Hiring not on qualification but on knowledge and passion.

 Do You Remember Your Subject Matter?

 When asked basic questions in an interview, 8 of 10 candidates don’t recall their subject matter.
 Why so?
-It’s not that the course matter is extremely complex, it’s mostly because students aim for the degree than the knowledge imparted.
+It’s not that the course matter is extremely complex, it’s mostly because students aim for the degree rather than the knowledge imparted.
 The outcome is the rise of qualified candidates and fewer and fewer informed candidates.

 The Talkd Way Of Things